Canon 1D Mark IV vs Fujifilm X-T100

 Review summary: Canon 1D Mark IV vs Fujifilm X-T100

-Advantages of the Canon EOS-1D Mark IV:
+Reasons to prefer the Canon EOS-1D Mark IV:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

-- Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - Faster burst: Shoots at higher frequency (10 vs 6 flaps/sec) to capture the decisive moment.